 To apply to the Executive MBA program you need:

 - Official Transcripts: Official transcripts from all prior academic work must be forwarded by your previous institution to the Office of Admissions, PO Box 6009, Morgantown, WV 26506-6009.
 Contact prior institutions as early as possible.
-Receipt of the official transcripts allows our application to be processed.
+Receipt of the official transcripts allows your application to be processed.
 If undergraduate work was completed at WVU, admissions will pull transcripts automatically.

-- *Graduate Management Admissions Test® scores: Applicants will have scores submitted from the Graduate Management Admissions Test® (GMAT).
+- *Graduate Management Admissions Test® scores: Applicants should have scores submitted from the Graduate Management Admissions Test® (GMAT).
 To learn more about the GMAT, visit www.mba.com.
-WVU GMAT code: C2S-6D-13
+WVU GMAT code: C2S-6D-13.

-- Letters of recommendation (up to three): We do not have a specific set of issues to be addressed in reference letters.
-However, if you choose to have letters sent, we recommend that references provide some information that is not found in the other materials being submitted.
+- Letter of recommendation: We do not have a specific set of issues to be addressed in reference letters.
+We recommend that references provide some information that is not found in the other materials being submitted.
 Anecdotal comments from the reference writer's shared experience with you is encouraged.